ktdreyer/txkoji/README.rst

 Async interface to Koji, using Twisted
 ======================================

-Access Koji's XML-RPC API asyncronously (non-blocking) using the Twisted framework.
+Access Koji's XML-RPC API asynchronously (non-blocking) using the Twisted framework.

 For now this only supports unauthenticated access.